sdsc-ordes/.github/profile/README.md

 We explore, innovate, and collaborate to promote [FAIR data](https://en.wikipedia.org/wiki/FAIR_data) principles.
 Join us in shaping the future of data science.

 Curious?
 Excited?
-We invite you to explore our repositories, join the conversation, and contribute to the open research data movement.
+We invite you to explore our repositories, join the conversation, and contribute to the open research data movement. 🚀

-Together, let's unlock the potential of open research data for a better tomorrow! 🚀

 ## Connect with us: